top of page

 Our democracy’s survival requires a newsroom reset.

-This open letter will be distributed to the executives, publishers, and union leaders of major media organizations.
-Add your name and join us in demanding pro-democracy election coverage, before it’s too late.
+On August 12, 2024 we sent the below open letter, along with our first batch of 3,000+ signatures, to the executives, publishers, and union leaders of major media organizations.
+It’s not too late to add your name and join us in demanding pro-democracy election coverage.

 Open Letter